Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Bowling Green and its opponents have scored at least 46 points -- this matchup's point total -- only once this year.
+- Bowling Green and its opponents have combined for 46 points -- this matchup's over/under -- only once this season.

 - Akron's games have gone over 46 points in all five opportunities this season.